-Milk thistle was one of the most popular liver herb "alteratives" used in European herbalism and folklore, mentioned in books and documented in herbals throughout the ages.
+Milk thistle was one of the most popular liver herb "alteratives" used in European and Western herbalism and folklore, mentioned in books and documented in herbals throughout the ages.

 It was often referred to as a "remedy of the bile duct" and used in treatment for numerous problems associated with the liver including psoriasis, jaundice, hepatitis and cirrhosis.

-The herbalist John Gerard (1545–1612), author of the herbal Generall Historie of Plantes wrote, "My opinion is that milk thistle is the best remedy that grows against all melancholy diseases."
+The herbalist John Gerard (1545–1612), author of Generall Historie of Plantes wrote, "My opinion is that milk thistle is the best remedy that grows against all melancholy diseases."

-All parts of the plant can be used, but the milk thistle seeds are considered to be the most medicinally potent for therapeutic use.
+All parts of the plant can be used, but the milk thistle seeds are considered to be the most medicinally potent for herbal use.

-Milk thistle seeds, consumed as a powder, tea, tincture or standardized extract, can be helpful for not only healthy liver function, but as a side-effect also work to increase the condition of the kidneys, spleen, gall bladder as well as the endocrine and gastrointestinal systems.
+Milk thistle seeds, consumed as a powder, tea, tincture or standardized extract, can be helpful for not only healthy liver function but as a side-effect also work to support other bodily systems.

-The seeds are a concentrated source of the flavonoid antioxidant called "silymarin" which also exhibits immune boosting and anti-inflammatory qualities.
+The seeds are a concentrated source of the flavonoid antioxidant and anti-inflammatory called "silymarin".

 From an herbalist perspective, milk thistle benefits are due to its properties as a hepatic, galactogogue, demulcent and cholagogue.

-In other words the seeds have direct actions on the liver, promote lactation, increase bile production and offer soothing effects to the mucous membranes of the body.
+The seeds therefore can have an influence on the liver, help to promote lactation, encourage bile production and offer soothing effects to the mucous membranes of the body.

-Other parts of this wild plant, beside the seeds, are also edible.
+Other parts of this wild plant, besides the seeds, are also edible.
 The leaves can be steamed or eaten raw (after removing the thorns) as a wild edible green.
-According to the Modern Herbal, "The heads of this thistle formerly were eaten, boiled, treated like those of the artichoke."
+According to the Modern Herbal, "The heads of this thistle formerly were eaten, boiled and treated like those of the artichoke."

 "Milk" thistle is said to get its name from the milk that exudes when you crush the thistle leaves.
 In addition, the leaves also have a milky white pattern, like they have been splashed with milk, which makes them easy to identify.
-Milk thistle seeds are also known to increase and enrich milk production in breastfeeding women.
+Milk thistle seeds are also known to increase and enrich milk production in nursing mothers.